Will Law Schools Hold Having More Than One LSAT Score Against You?

 Law schools look out for their own self-interest.
 Part of that self-interest is keeping their rankings high.
-Part of keeping their rakings high is keeping the average LSAT score of their incoming class high.
+Part of keeping their rankings high is keeping the average LSAT score of their incoming class high.
 So, whether it makes any sense or not, the way that average score is calculated affects the way law schools make their decisions.

-Until 2006, the ABA required law schools to report their incoming class’s LSAT score based on each student’s average LSAT score.
+Until 2006, the ABA required law schools to report their incoming class’s LSAT score based on each law student’s average LSAT score.
 So law schools had every incentive to consider their applicants’ average score.
-It simply meant they were judging candidates by same standard by which the rankings would judge them.
+It simply meant they were judging candidates by the same standard by which the rankings would judge them.

 But in 2006, the policy changed.
 Yes, in 2006.
 Anyone who tells you about scores being averaged is, um, a little out of date.
-Since then, law schools have reported their incoming classes’ LSAT scores based on each student’s highest score.
-Since your highest LSAT score is the one by which U.S. News will judge the law school you attend, it’s in law schools’ interest to consider your highest score.
+Since then, law schools have reported their incoming classes’ LSAT scores based on each law student’s highest score.
+Since your highest LSAT score is the one by which U.S. News will judge the law school you attend, it’s in law schools’ interest to consider your highest LSAT score.
 So that’s generally what they do.

 If only it were just that simple, however.
 There’s a lot of willful obfuscation.
 If you look at law schools’ official policies, they vary.
 Many are vague.
 Some law schools just come out and say they’ll look at your highest score — for example, Northwestern.
 You can believe them; following that policy is in their own self-interest.
 Others say something much more ambiguous — for example, Penn.